-Cash flows used in financing activities increased \$38 million in 2022 compared to 2021.
-Significant sources of cash during 2022 included a net draw of \$165 million on our revolving line of credit.
-Significant uses of cash during 2022 consisted primarily of regularly scheduled mandatory principal payments under our senior secured credit facilities totaling approximately \$98 million on Term Loan A and \$27 million on Term Loan B-1 and additional required principal payments under other debt arrangements.
-In addition, during the year ended December 31, 2022 we used cash to repurchase 8,094,661 shares of our common stock.
+By comparison, 2022 included a net draw of \$165 million on our prior revolving line of credit, net debt payments which consisted of regularly scheduled mandatory principal payments under our senior secured credit facilities totaling approximately \$98 million on our prior Term Loan A and \$27 million on Term Loan B-1, as well as additional required payments under other debt arrangements.
+In addition, during the twelve months ended December 31, 2022 we used cash to repurchase 8,094,661 shares of our common stock.